List of legendary kings of Denmark: Sven Aggesen

 Sven Aggesen was a 12th century Danish chronicler who wrote Brevis historia regum Dacie ("A Short History of the Kings of Denmark").
 He was a contemporary of Saxo Grammaticus and noted in his writings that he was aware of Saxo's then-in progress work on the Gesta Danorum (see below), but also described himself (incorrectly) as the first writer to document the kings of Denmark.

 Sven says that the first king of Denmark was Skiold, whose descendants are the Skioldungar.
 The line of kings continues from Skiold to Gorm the Old with only one break, between Ingiald and Olaf.
 It says, "After his [Ingeld's] time no son succeeded his father to the throne for a space of many centuries.
 It passed to grandsons, or nephews, who, to be sure, were sprung from the royal stock on the one side."
 It is unclear if this represents a gap in the lineage (i.e. that other unmentioned kings ruled between Ingeld and Olaf) or if Olaf succeeded Ingeld directly but began a period in which there was no direct father-to-son succession.
 The latter is possible given, for example, that Olaf took the throne by conquest, and that after Olaf the landowner Ennignup (possibly a reference to Gnupa) became guardian of the kingdom before Knut came to power.
 When first written, the chronicle was apparently accompanied by an extensive genealogy as an appendix, but this appendix has not survived.

+Kings of Denmark mentioned in Aggesen's Brevis historia regum Dacie are: